Mark Cavendish says 'redeemed' David Millar deserves Olympic chance

 The BOA's hardline stance has been on the books since 1992 but Britain's national Olympic committee is now the only one in the world to maintain a lifetime ban for anybody who has served a drugs suspension of six months or longer.

-The International Olympic Committee (IOC) was recently forced to drop a similar sanction when the Court of Arbitration for Sport (Cas) ruled in favour of a challenge to it from the World Anti-Doping Agency (Wada) because the IOC penalty did not comply with Wada's code - a set of harmonised rules for sport that stipulates maximum bans of two years for first-time offenders.
+The International Olympic Committee (IOC) was recently forced to drop a similar sanction when the Court of Arbitration for Sport (Cas) from the World Anti-Doping Agency (Wada) because the IOC penalty did not comply with Wada's code - a set of harmonised rules for sport that stipulates maximum bans of two years for first-time offenders.

 Wada then challenged the BOA's by-law and Cas is expected to make a ruling on its validity in April, with many legal experts predicting that Wada will win.